walterrowe/magick-frames/README.md

 Here are the many features you get with Magick Frames:

-- add a picture frame or matte bevel around your photographs
+- add a picture frame around your photographs
-- choose a shadowbox or a drop shadow for that 3-D look
+- choose a shadowbox, a drop shadow, or **(NEW) matte bevel** for that 3-D look
 - apply a two-row text logo or any graphic logo to your photographs
-- apply any graphic logo at designated locations above, on, or below your images
+- place any graphic logo at designated locations below, on, **(NEW) above**
-- apply your text logo at designated locations on or below your images
+- place your text logo at designated locations on or below your image
-- choose any color for bevel, frame, matte, shadow including transparent
+- choose colors (or "transparent") for matte, **(NEW) - bevel, frame, shadow**
-- choose any color and font for your text-based logo
+- choose color and font for your text-based logo
-- choose any aspect ratio for the final output file (padded with matte color)
+- **(NEW) choose any aspect ratio for your output file (filled using matte color)**
 - text and graphic logos are scaled to each photograph's size and orientation
 - over 60 different style presets installed as macOS droplets for fast, easy use
 - easily craft your own custom styles and corresponding macOS style applets
-- all style droplets are macOS apps - drag-n-drop onto them, or double-click them and choose
+- all style droplets are apps - drag-n-drop onto them, double-click them and choose
 - create multiple Capture One Export recipes and style your photographs on export
 - use the Style Chooser to apply multiple styles to selected images in a single action